d2l-ai/d2l-en/chapter_computer-vision/ssd.md

         return anchors, cls_preds, bbox_preds
 ```

-We now create an SSD model instance and use it to perform forward computation on image mini-batch `X`, which has a height and width of 256 pixels.
+We now create an SSD model instance and use it to perform forward computation on image minibatch `X`, which has a height and width of 256 pixels.
 As we verified previously, the first module outputs a feature map with the shape $32 \times 32$.
 Because modules two to four are height and width downsample blocks, module five is a global pooling layer, and each element in the feature map is used as the center for 4 anchor boxes, a total of $(32^2 + 16^2 + 8^2 + 4^2 + 1)\times 4 = 5444$ anchor boxes are generated for each image at the five scales.

 ```{.python .input  n=13}
 net = TinySSD(num_classes=1)